Aidan-McNay/fast-robots-docs/docs/lab12.rst

        return ( next_pose_idx == len(waypoints) )

-This returns whether we just moved to the last waypoint, allowing our main Bayes filter loop to know when it's done
+``prediction_step`` returns whether we just moved to the last waypoint, allowing our main Bayes filter loop to know when we're done with the path

 .. code-block:: python